Interviewing salespeople is tough!

-Most interviews that I have observed (outside of the structured talent interviews that I conduct) seem to fall into this pattern.
+Most interviews that we've observed (outside of the structured talent interviews we conduct) seem to fall into this pattern.
 Candidates might elaborate after each question, sharing a bit about the why or the how, but they intuitively know that the right answer to these questions is yes.
 Open-ended questions will provide you with much more to work with.
 For example:

 - “Do you think you can handle the tough negotiations that go along with the major accounts that are on this list?”
 Yes.

-Then, after asking that foundation question, I instruct them to continue asking a series of follow-up questions that steadily dig deeper and uncover more specific information related to the candidate’s thoughts, feelings, and behaviors.
+After asking that foundation question, we instruct them to continue asking a series of follow-up questions that steadily dig deeper and uncover more specific information related to the candidate’s thoughts, feelings, and behaviors.

-This week, I discovered someone who shares my philosophies and feels like a kindred spirit.
-Lou Adler announced that after “10 years of trial and error” he eventually discovered “the only interview question that matters.”
-Read the full article from Inc: The Only Interview Question That Matters.
+We discovered someone who shares our philosophies and feels like a kindred spirit.
+Lou Adler announced that after “10 years of trial and error” he eventually discovered “the only interview question that matters."

 After the initial question, he suggests the following follow-up questions: